turekradek/obsidian_notes/Kubernetes Certified Application Developer (CKAD) with tests UDEMY/Section 7 Services and Networking/114  labs network policies i solitions.md

 5. What is the impact of the rule configured on this Network Policy?
 10. Create a network policy to allow traffic from internal application only to payroll-service and db-service
 ## kubernetes documentation

+3. Which pod is the Network Policy applied on?
+> kubectl get pod --show-labels | grep name=payroll